 Regular reconciliations are carried out of evidence of title and value held by the custodian with records maintained by the Scheme's investment managers.

 Responsible Investing

-The Committee has a responsible investment policy, which covers the integration of environmental, social and governance ("ESG") factors, climate change and stewardship of the Scheme's investments.
-In compliance with the Occupational Pension Schemes (Investment and Disclosure) Regulations 2019 the most significant engagement and voting activities in the year are now included in the Implementation Statement on page 24.
+The Committee has a Responsible Investment Policy, which covers the integration of environmental, social and governance ("ESG") factors, climate change and stewardship of the Scheme's investments into investment decision making.